 The first known miracle of Jesus was in the community of Cana as recorded in John 2.
 According to verse 11, “This beginning of signs Jesus did in Cana of Galilee and manifested His glory, and His disciples believed in Him.”
 So this was meant to be recognized as miraculous pointing to His messiahship– His glory— His power… helping His disciples to have greater “belief in” or “trust in” or “allegiance to” Him.

 But why did Jesus have bottles filled with water?
 Presumably, power that can transform water into wine almost instantly would not be much different from the power to transform air or “nothing” into wine.
-Of course, if one assumes that wine is about 90% water, one might suggest that the transforming water to wine is only about 10% as impossible as transforming air to wine.
-Six jars were involved in the transformation.
-Perhaps one could argue that transforming 6 jars of water into wine was 60% as amazing as transforming 1 jar of air into wine.
-But as soon as turn signs into a math game over levels of impossibility, we have missed the point of the story.
+Of course, if one estimates that wine as a liquid is about 1000 times more dense than a gas at standard temperature and pressure, one might assume that the transforming water to wine is only about 0.1% as impossible as transforming air to wine.
+But as soon as one turn signs into a math game of levels of impossibility, we have missed the point of the story.

 Here are some things to ponder.